-Epilepsy could occasionally be diagnosed to your dog, but there is a higher chance that your pet will not be plagued by it.
+Epilepsy could occasionally be diagnosed with your dog, but there is a higher chance that your pet will not be plagued by it.

 The amount of grooming your Border Beagle requires will most often be related to whichever gene it inherits from its parents.

-However, there are a few general rules you need to follow in order to ensure your dog remains well groomed.
+However, there are a few general rules you need to follow to ensure your dog remains well-groomed.